zannloo/tp/docs/DeveloperGuide.md

 - **Design and Architecture:** This phase focused on designing the terminal-like user interface, defining terminal behavior, and integrating the hierarchical structure.
 Additionally, it involved accommodating and ensuring the smooth interaction of multiple entity types within the application.
+We found it especially difficult to find a class generic enough to capture all the different behaviour of each directory in ProfBook while also making it extensible.

 - **Implementation and Coding:** The implementation phase was dedicated to building custom components and functionalities essential for realizing terminal behavior, hierarchical structure navigation, and handling diverse